angel-01/image-to-scene/README.md

 Also, you could check the code of the included addon "angelqba.I2S.simple_object".
 It extends the functionality of the base addon to add a Simple Object Scatter functionality.

+NOTE: Included assets in demo folder are from [Kenney](https://www.kenney.nl)

 ## TO DO:

 - Integration with [HungryProton/scatter](https://github.com/HungryProton/scatter) addon for object placement.